 The Department of Communication offers a framework for exploring human communication and prepares students to synthesize large amounts of complex information --- then create, design, and deliver advocacy and information to multiple public audiences in a multitude of message formats.

 Mixing academic theory with project-oriented/skill building classroom assignments and hands-on experience, our graduates enter the professional world prepared to affect change and build successful careers in communication.
 We focus on fostering students' intellect and creativity in a relaxed, personal atmosphere that emphasizes quality work and high standards in the development of your professional communication skills.
 We supplement the academic work with real-world lessons to help you become productive and involved citizens in our society.
-The Department of Communication’s new curriculum, effective for the 2016-2017 academic year, reflects the integrated nature of the modern communication workplace.
+The Department of Communication’s curriculum reflects the integrated nature of the modern communication workplace.

 Our Bachelor of Arts degree features five areas of specialization including advertising, communication, journalism, public relations and telecommunications.